code-lts/doctum/README.rst

 .. code-block:: yaml

-    name:   symfony
+    name:   markdown-custom
     parent: default

-The above configuration creates a new ``symfony`` theme based on the ``default`` built-in theme.
+The above configuration creates a new ``markdown-custom`` theme based on the ``default`` built-in theme.
 To override a template, just create a file with the same name as the original one.
 For instance, here is how you can extend the default class template to prefix the class name with "Class " in the class page